ACE-RTL: When Agentic Context Evolution Meets RTL-Specialized LLMs: Background

 \subsection{Domain-Adapted LLMs for RTL Tasks}

 Adapting LLMs for RTL coding via model training has attracted growing attention due to their potential to improve hardware design productivity.
 RTLCoder~\cite{liu2024rtlcodera, liu2024rtlcoderb} develops a GPT-assisted pipeline for automated RTL data synthesis, while CraftRTL~\cite{liu2024craftrtlhigh} generates synthetic, correct-by-construction samples derived from design artifacts.
-OriGen~\cite{2024origen} adopts compiler-guided reflection and augmentation to improve functional correctness.
+OriGen~\cite{cui2024origen} adopts compiler-guided reflection and augmentation to improve functional correctness.
 Recently, ScaleRTL~\cite{deng2025scalertl} scales both training data and test-time compute by fine-tuning on billions of RTL reasoning tokens and applying iterative reasoning extension, achieving SoTA results on VerilogEval~\cite{pinckney2024verilogeval} and RTLLM~\cite{lu2024rtllm} benchmarks.
 These efforts collectively advance the development of RTL-specialized models.
-However, it remains unclear how to effectively integrate such models into an agentic system that can further push the frontier of LLM-based RTL coding.
+However, those prior models are trained predominantly on specification-to-RTL generation data, with limited coverage of code editing and debugging behaviors.
+This training mismatch makes them less effective in practical agentic settings, where the model needs to iteratively repair buggy RTL produced in earlier iterations.
+To tackle this issue, we curate a 1.7M-sample RTL corpus covering code generation, editing, and debugging tasks.
+Training on this corpus yields an RTL-specialized model that is not only strong at standalone RTL generation, but also fits agentic workflows for iterative bug fixing.